walmirsena/aplications/README.md

-# aplications
+# rock-paper-scissor
-This repository is for my training aplications.
+This repository is for my training game in JavaScript.